Need fresh thinking?

 Yahoo owned search until 1996, when Google crashed the search engine party.
-Last year, the search giant had $89 billion in revenue.
+By 2016, Google pulled in a staggering $89 billion in revenue as it marked its 20th year.
+It only took two more years for Google's annual revenue in 2018 to total $136.22 billion.
 You’re not alone if you barely remember AltaVista and Infoseek.

 Name any industry front-runner and you’ll find competitors working hard to take their place.
 Should the leaders be nervous?
 You bet.
 The landscape is littered with companies that once dominated but failed to innovate when challenger brands appeared.
 Nokia and Blackberry fell to Apple.
 Facebook ate Myspace’s lunch.
 Blockbuster bowed to Netflix.

-For businesses in the personal care and beauty industry, leadership is fraught with danger.
-Consumers don’t need a new hair style, massage or fitness club membership the same way they require gas for their cars.
-Personal care services are often seen as luxuries.
-In 2013, nearly 20% of the nation’s 100 brands with the most loyal customers were in the personal care and beauty category.
+For businesses in the retail services and beauty industry, brand leadership is fraught with danger.
+Consumers don’t need a new hair style, massage or fitness club membership the same way they require fuel for their vehicles.
+Retail services are often seen as luxuries.
+In 2013, nearly 20% of the nation’s 100 brands with the most loyal customers were in the retail services and beauty category.
 By 2016, that dropped to 8%, with Sephora ranking the highest at #26.
 Consumers might have a firm preference for either Coke or Pepsi, but when it comes to pampering themselves they demonstrate great flexibility in sampling brands that offer something new.

 Here's a look at how some brands challenge for supremacy.

-Whether a brand is mired in second place or new to the industry and with a limited budget, there’s often a temptation to create branding that is little more than “me, too” or duplicative of the leader.
+Whether a brand is mired in second place or new to the retail services industry and with a limited budget, there’s often a temptation to create branding that is little more than “me, too” or duplicative of the leader.
 We offer $10 haircuts, too.
 Our gym is open 24 hours like the other guys.
 We also have vertical tanning booths.
 Matching products and services can seem like the price of admission, but that can result in campaigns that feel like little more than an echo.
-There’s no catching the kingpin that way.
+In 2019, adopting a "me too" marketing strategy just doesn't make sense for lots of reasons.
+There's no catching the kingpin that way.

-It’s difficult for any company to grow or steal market share unless they actually present a next-generation product or something truly innovative.
+It’s difficult for any company to grow or steal market share unless they actually present a next-generation service or product, or something truly innovative.
 Without moving a category forward, why should a consumer care?

 This seesaw deodorant war is a textbook example of how challengers can win and how a former category leader will die unless it responds.
 Without advertising, Axe could not have competed.
 And if Old Spice hadn’t responded with its own campaign, it never would have regained lost market share.
 There’s no guarantee, but the more you spend the better the results.
 Increased spending can translate into amplified awareness which in turn bolsters preference.